TehhX/2SR/README.md

 ## Compiling and running

 This program uses CMake to compile and run for the most compatability.
 The CMakeLists.txt file is in the root folder, and handles the whole program.
 It is sufficient to run cmake from there when building.
+If using VSCode, the CMake Tools extension is reccomended, but not required.